 Ethan Carter is also an extremely well-designed game.
 The landscape and graphics are beautiful (though the character models look odd at times) and exploring was one of my favorite pieces to the game.
 While I did have some frame rate stuttering, even on my older PC, I could easily run the graphics on High settings without many issues.
 Combining the graphics with the game’s amazing score really sets the mood and made the long walks between scenes not seem like as much of a chore.

 The Vanishing of Ethan Carter is a fantastic game.
 My only true complaints are the short length and lack of replayability, but I can easily stomach that after enjoying it so much.
 I’d love to see more games in this vein from The Astronauts since the story really grabs the players and pushes them to continue.
-It is definitely worth playing for those that enjoy a bit of suspense in the middle of supernatural mystery.Note: The Vanishing of Ethan Carter review was written based on a digital PC version of the game.
+It is definitely worth playing for those that enjoy a bit of suspense in the middle of supernatural mystery.Note: The Vanishing of Ethan Carter was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.